-We aim to ensure that pupils' individual special educational needs and disabilities are identified and that the provision made at St David's C of E Primary School will enable these pupils to make good progress and achieve their potential, and are fully included in all aspects of the school's community.
+We aim to ensure that pupils' individual special educational needs and disabilities are identified and that the provision made at St David's CE Primary School will enable these pupils to make good progress and achieve their potential, and are fully included in all aspects of the school's community.

-St David's C of E Primary School will have regard to the SEND Code of Practice 2015 when carrying out its duties towards all pupils with SEND, and ensure that parents/carers are informed by the school that SEND provision is being made for their child.
+St David's CE Primary School will have regard to the SEND Code of Practice 2015 when carrying out its duties towards all pupils with SEND, and ensure that parents/carers are informed by the school that SEND provision is being made for their child.